eigerco/pallet-move/doc/design.md

 Move is a statically-typed language with a syntax that is similar to Rust.
 It introduces a slightly different resource handling concept where resources can never be copied or implicitly discarded - they can be moved (as the language name states) between program storage locations.

-There were 4 main design goals for the Move language:
-* First-Class Resources - one of the key features of Move is the ability to create custom resource types that can be handled safely, which is enforced by the static type system and move semantics.
-* Flexibility - language introduces transaction scripts, which allow executing procedures with Move code which allows customizable transactions.
-* Safety - Move is designed to be safe by default.
-It rejects all programs that violate Move's key properties, such as resource safety, memory safety, and type safety.
-It's achieved by checking the Move bytecode on-chain for safety by the bytecode verifier and, if passed, executed directly by the bytecode interpreter.
-* Verifiability - there is an approach to perform as much lightweight on-chain verification as possible but support more complex verification off-chain, which can be performed by static verification tools.
-There have been several decisions made that make Move static verification friendly, like no dynamic dispatch, limited mutability and modularity support.

 Programs (smart contracts) written in Move language are deployed as a bytecode and executed by the Move VM, which is a stack-based virtual machine.
 It has been designed to be simple, efficient and platform-agnostic, which means it's possible to integrate with custom blockchains or even run it separately and interact using a command line interface.

 Move has been used as the smart-contract language for many blockchains like Sui, Starcoin, Aptos or Diem.